MicrosoftDocs/azure-reference-other/studio-module-reference/modify-count-table-parameters.md

 ---
-title: "Modify Count Table Parameters | Microsoft Docs"
+title: "ML Studio (classic): Modify Count Table Parameters - Azure"
-titleSuffix: ML Studio (classic) - Azure
 description: Learn how to use the Modify Count Table Parameters module to change the way that features are generated from a count table. ms.date: 05/06/2019 ms.service: "machine-learning"